lukaszlew/libego/README.markdown

     ./bin/engine
     ./bin/engine config.gtp -

+To work with distributed_twogtp read:

+    ./scripts/*.sql
+    ./scripts/*.d2g

+and play with:

+    ./bin/distributed_twogtp

 The second command will first execute GTP commands from config.gtp.
 And then take commands from stdin.
 You can connect engine to GoGui usigng both of above commands.